antoniowd/gostack-challenge-07/README.md

 Ice cream, outcome, 3, Food
 ```

-## Test Specification

-Before running the tests, create a database named "gostack_desafio06_tests" so that all the tests can execute correctly

 ## :memo: Licence

 This project is under license from MIT.
 See the archive [LICENSE](LICENSE) to more details.